blueorange589/artwork/ideas.md

 It enables PCs to use phone capabilites such as voice assistant, fingerprint, face rec.

 **Notable Uses**
-- Phonescreen as Touchpad: use own phone as touchpad on your PC.
+- ***Phonescreen as Touchpad:*** use own phone as touchpad on your PC.
 Ideally with a pen; draw, sketch or use as mouse.
-- Fingerprint sign-ins: login to any website on PC with fingerprint confirmation on own device.
+- ***Fingerprint sign-ins:*** login to any website on PC with fingerprint confirmation on own device.
+With a FP to hash encoder, which is personal password for all apps/sites.

 ### SVG Layouts
 Any mobile/web app layout to be created and exported on pure SVG, possibly using a tool like Figma.
 With a data connector and compiler.